zulip/zulip-terminal/docs/getting-started.md

 ### Reply via a Private Message

-Let's try sending a PM to the author of a message.
-Select the message you sent to the [#test here](https://chat.zulip.org/#narrow/stream/7-test-here) stream earlier and press <kbd>shift</kbd><kbd>r</kbd> to send a PM to yourself.
+Let's try sending a private message to the author of a message.
+Select the message you sent to the [#test here](https://chat.zulip.org/#narrow/stream/7-test-here) stream earlier and press <kbd>shift</kbd><kbd>r</kbd> to send a private message to yourself.
 Type your message in the message editor that appears at the bottom of the middle column and then type <kbd>ctrl</kbd><kbd>d</kbd> to send.
-Press the <kbd>shift</kbd><kbd>p</kbd> hotkey as we did earlier in the tutorial to narrow to your PM's and make sure everything worked properly.
+Press the <kbd>shift</kbd><kbd>p</kbd> hotkey as we did earlier in the tutorial to narrow to your private messages and make sure everything worked properly.

 <img src="getting-started-imgs/send-pm.png" width="85%">

 ### Send a Private Message to Someone New

-You can send a PM by moving your cursor to the list of "Users" in the right column and selecting the name of the person you'd like to send a message to.
+You can send a private message by moving your cursor to the list of "Users" in the right column and selecting the name of the person you'd like to send a message to.

 From version 0.7.0 you can also use autocomplete to enter people's names from partial information, and easily send one-to-one or group private messages!

-To send a PM using the autocomplete feature:
+To send a private message using the autocomplete feature:
 1. Use the <kbd>x</kbd> hotkey.
 A message editor will pop open at the bottom of the middle column.
-2. Type in part of the name of the person you'd like to send a PM to (IMG 1)
+2. Type in part of the name of the person you'd like to send a private message to (IMG 1)
 3. Press <kbd>ctrl</kbd><kbd>f</kbd> and a list of potential recipients will appear in the footer (highlighted in red).
 4. Press <kbd>ctrl</kbd><kbd>f</kbd> until the name of the person you want to send a message to is highlighted (IMG 2).
 5. Press <kbd>tab</kbd> to jump to the message section and type in your message.